 The second Collegiate high school is new for the 2018-19 academic year.
 Lake Howell High School, in partnership with Seminole State College of Florida, will offer a business-focused A.A. degree beginning in Fall 2018.
 Interested Lake Howell students should speak with their high school guidance counselor.

 Private schools must have an articulation agreement with Seminole State College of Florida before their students may participate in Dual Enrollment.
-The following schools have submitted articulation agreements for the 2018-19 academic year:
+The articulation agreement process is underway for the 2019-2020 school year.
+Schools with articulation agreements for 2019-2020 will be posted as they are approved.
+The following schools have submitted articulation agreements as of 6/6/2019:

 - Central Christian Academy

 - Champion Preparatory Academy